jcarswell/hris-integration/source/development/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Set up to virtual environment in the venv folder ``python -m venv venv``
-2. Activate your vitual environment
+2. Activate your virtual environment
    **Linux**

    .. code-block::